 Does this failure have anything to do with how we define success?

 Yes.
 It’s a “chicken or the egg” argument, but it comes down to mindset.

 Tasler proceeds to discuss a change management study conducted by McKinsey where they found, “A third of executives believed that their change initiatives were total successes, and another third believed that their change initiatives were more successful than unsuccessful.”
 But only “about one in ten admit to having been involved in a transformation that was ‘completely’ or ‘mostly’ unsuccessful.”

 Therefore, pointing to the McKinsey study as evidence for a 70% change initiative implementation failure rate is like saying that every time a baseball player steps up to the plate and doesn’t hit a home run, that player has “failed.”

-Even if you’re not hitting it out of the park, your change initiatives could still be successful, if you define success as improvement.
-And if you set your mind to focus on seeing any improvement as the absence of failure, you could set your organization up for greater success in implementing change initiatives that work longterm.
+Even if you’re not hitting it out of the park, your change initiatives could still be successful, if you define success as an improvement.
+And if you set your mind to focus on seeing any improvement in the absence of failure, you could set your organization up for greater success in implementing change initiatives that work long-term.

 Your team will look to you, their leader, to set the tone for success, and your chances of sustaining change will reflect that positivity.

 The Key to Sustainment: A Mindset for Expecting Success

 It all comes down to mindset.

 In a study conducted by the University of Chicago, “researchers reminded study participants how most people do in fact successfully improve with a little bit of effort.
 In this study, the results were exactly the opposite: study participants were quicker to notice changes for the better rather than changes for the worse.
 By priming people with a simple fact about the high probability of successful change, the researchers completely eliminated the negative bias.”